Kko-projects/deeplearning-w-pytorch/README.md

 # Deep Learning with PyTorch 🧠🔥

-This repository contains my PyTorch deep learning study notes, experiments, and model training examples using datasets like MNIST.
+This project is a curated collection of PyTorch-based deep learning experiments and implementations.
+It covers fundamental operations as well as model training pipelines on datasets like MNIST and CIFAR-10.
+Models include fully-connected networks (MLP), convolutional networks (VGG, ResNet18), and efficient architectures like MobileNetV2.

 ### 🧠 Core Concepts
 - 01 ~ 04